 The host rocks for CDS's gold mineralization are quartzites, meta-arenites and meta-conglomerates of the Early Proterozoic Castelo de Sonhos Formation (+2 billion years ago).
-Geologically, CDS is believed to be a paleoplacer, similar in nature to the Tarkwa mine in Ghana and the Jacobina mine in Brazil.
+Geologically, CDS is believed to be a paleo placer, similar in nature to the Tarkwa Mine in Ghana and the Jacobina Mine in Brazil.
 CDS encompasses a 15 km by 12 km plateau with an average elevation 300 meters above the surrounding plains.

-The Company believes the geology and mineralization of the CDS deposit is typical of a modified paleoplacer in which low-grade metamorphism may have remobilized gold over short distances.
+The Company believes the geology and mineralization of the CDS deposit is typical of a modified paleo placer in which low-grade metamorphism may have remobilized gold over short distances.
 The sediments that now constitute the conglomerate bands at CDS were formed approximately 2.0 to 2.1 billion years ago, likely in a near-shore environment or in a large inland basin.
 At CDS, as well as Jacobina and Tarkwa, gold is hosted in quartz-pebble conglomerates; furthermore, gold grades in all of these tend to be higher in the pebble-supported conglomerates and to generally decrease when the size, frequency, sorting and packing of pebbles indicates an environment more distal from the source, lower in energy where water would flow more slowly and would be less able to keep gold grains and large pebbles in suspension.
-It is believed the mineralogy of CDS is more similar to Tarkwa than Jacobina.
-Reconstructions of the relative locations of cratons two billion years ago indicate that they formed a supercontinent close to the South Pole.
-At that time, lode deposits along a central mountain range provided a source for gold that rivers and creeks could transport downhill toward the coastline.
+Reconstructions of the relative locations of cratons two billion years ago indicate that they may have formed a supercontinent close to the South Pole.
+At that time, lode deposits along a central mountain range are believed to have provided a source for gold that rivers and creeks could transport downhill toward the coastline.